 Various parameters of physical function can be assessed in the office.

-Physical and occupational therapists who specialize in driving rehabilitation can provide comprehensive testing of physical function related to driving ability.
-A rehabilitation driving assessment sometimes also involves the specialist going out in a car with the patient to evaluate actual driving skills.
-The car used during the evaluation should be equipped with features that allow the specialist to maintain safe control (eg, passenger-side brake).
+Physical and occupational therapists who specialize in driving rehabilitation can provide comprehensive testing of motor function related to driving ability.
+A rehabilitation driving assessment sometimes also involves the specialist going out in a vehicle with the patient to evaluate actual driving skills.
+The vehicle used during the evaluation should be equipped with features that allow the specialist to maintain safe control (eg, passenger-side brake).
 Driving rehabilitation specialists can be located by contacting local rehabilitation facilities or going to www.driver-ed.org.
 However, in most states, the cost of a rehabilitation driving assessment is not covered by insurance (Medicare or private) and may be an out-of-pocket cost.

-Drivers with mild cognitive impairment should be considered for referral for more precise neuropsychologic testing.
+Drivers with mild cognitive impairment should be considered for referral for more precise neuropsychologic assessment.

 Last full review/revision September 2013 by David B. Carr, MD; Peggy P. Barco, MS, BSW, OT/L